tr1813/HollowMountainII-2007to2012/2011/2011-Master.md

 \attrib{Clare Tan}

+##Let na Drugi Svet

+Kletnik and I decided to go camping.
+We started at 9pm and arrived to camp really early.
+There was enough time to go and show Kletnik the crystals.
+Once back in the camp, Kate and Jan were already getting ready to go out.
+We ate a bit and went to bed.

+Once awake, we quickly ate and pack and were on the way to Serpentine.
+Here we climbed up for about 4 m and the passage above led to about 26 m pitch.
+We bolted and start going down.
+Half way down was a big rubbing point so we made a rebelay.
+At the bottom there was a bolder choke and we tried to find a way through.
+After some hard work, I finally managed to squeeze through.
+Kletnik, being bigger than me, could not follow me.
+We tried to make the squeeze bigger, but with no success.
+On my own I continued to explore.
+But after 20 m, I was stopped by another tight space.
+With a bit of digging, it was passable.
+I returned back to Kletnik and explained the situation.
+He was keen to come back and do some digging.
+We surveyed on they way back and named the passage Let na Drugi Svet.
+Back in bed, Kletnik could not sleep.
+He was treating his insomnia with watching lots of Popaj.

+\attrib{Iztok 'Izi' Mozir}

+## Bolt climbing in Queen's bed Chamber

+After a couple of days of none caving, Gergley invited me to go camping with him, as he had a plan.
+The plan was to bolt climb the aven at the end of Queen's bed Chamber.
+Therefore he packed a lot of stuff as he was even afraid, that he might run out of stuff.
+On the end we carried down 3 tackle sacks.

+Once in a camp we packed all necessary for bolt climbing.
+When we arrived, I said to Gergely “You start climbing first”.
+Gergley looked at me and said: » I have never bolt climbed before, you go first«.
+I looked at him back and said: » Well, I have never bolt climbed before either.
+I have always free climbed« We start to laughing and decided that for sure can not be that hard and start to making a plan on how to do it.
+I started to bolt climb first, while Gergely was belaying me.
+After 9 m I was stopped by a big patch of mud.
+I tried to do the bolt above it, but was about 30 cm to short to drill a hole above the mud.
+At this point I decided that this is the end of climbing for today.
+I was climbing with a dynamic rope so what was left to do was to safely secure the static rope, till the point where I was able to reach.

+Back to the camp, while eating we were making plans for the next day.

+\attrib{Iztok 'Izi' Mozir}

+## The continuation of Stuck in Paradise

+We started going towards Stuck in paradise to push this pitch that Jana and Gergeley started bolting.
+On the way there, he was explaining how big pitch is and that I will like it.
+When we arrived there, he was true about the big pitch, but he didn’t told me that is full of mud.
+Once Gergley went down with a drill on a bolting mission, I started smoking and singing to myself.
+After an hour or so, Gergley gave me the signal that I can start descending.
+He make a hell of a rigging, was really nice considering all the mud.
+Once we reach the bottom, all the effort was paid off.
+We arrived to horizontal gallery similar to Palace of King Minos.
+We followed the main passage all the way to the end, and were stopped by a bolder choke.
+We tried to drill and hammered our way through, but with no luck, so we decided to start surveying back.
+Because the passage was wide, it was easy to survey.
+Soon we reach the bottom of Stuck at paradise and just a couple of meters before we noticed that the draft goes into the side passage.
+We started crawling in this passage and it was tight all the way, so after about 30 m we encounter another bolder choke.
+We notice that you can go through, but we decided to leave it for some other team.
+So we surveyed back to the main passage, but it was quite an effort.
+We name it Penitence, because you crawl most of the time on your knees and the main passage was named Lost miles.
+All what was left to do is surveying Stuck in Paradise pitch.
+It was quite a challenge because it was hard to read the instruments due to a lot of mud.
+On the end, we connected everything with P.S.S. in Magic dragon.
+Then was time for quick smoke, I took some pictures and we returned to the camp.

+After a good sleep, we were woken by Tetley and Clare.
+On the way down to the camp, they meet the other team, who told them what we found.
+Soon as Tetley saw us, he wanted to see our survey book.
+I was carrying it in my tackle bag, but when I wanted to show it to Tetley, I couldn’t find it.
+We start to panic for a bit and then I realized that it probably fell out when we stop for smoke in Magic dragon.
+We rushed back there and with huge relieve we found it.
+Back in the camp, I showed the survey book to Tetley.
+He immediately started to count the meters and then smiled to me and said: » Again you found more than 500 m, you are lucky because the right peoples are choosing you”.
+I replied: “This is not luck, I only take the right peoples with me or they take me”.
+After that was time to return to the surface for tea and medals ;).

+\attrib{Iztok 'Izi' Mozir}

 ## Winter Journey

 I have never been to the 'deep' part of Vrtnarija, below Big Rock Candy Mountain.